About World Medicine

 Who We Are

-World Medicine is managed by a board of trustees who give their time and expertise for free.
+We are managed by a board of trustees who give their time and expertise for free.
 World Medicine projects are often self-funded, with volunteers fundraising for their own flights, food, and accommodation.
 Equipment is funded by World Medicine and is sponsored by UK suppliers and donations.
 Our practitioners are fully qualified acupuncturists.
-World Medicine is open to including qualified complementary therapists for specific projects.
+In addition, we work with a team of skilled translators when required.

 - To alleviate suffering in communities around the world where people have been affected by trauma, disaster and poverty.